kofimuad/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 ## Task 7 - The line of life is a ragged diagonal between duty and desire
 A function that prints the sum of 2 diagonals of a square matrix of integers.

+## Task 8 - Double pointer, double fun
+A function that sets the value of a pointer to a char.